 Make Ahead Tip: Prepare through Step 4; let cool to room temperature, cover and refrigerate for up to 3 days.
 Finish with Step 5 just before serving.

 Seared scallops with mint, peas, and bacon

 Scallops have nucleotides flavor and peas are loaded with glutamate.

 - 12 large sea scallops preferably dry-packed, side muscle removed (about 1 1/2 pounds)

 - Kosher salt and freshly ground black pepper

 - 2 cups shelled fresh peas from about 1 1/2 pounds pods or frozen peas

-- 3 ounces bacon about 3 slices, cut crosswise into 1/3–inch strips
+- 3 oz. bacon about 3 slices, cut crosswise into 1/3–inch strips

 - 1 medium shallot cut crosswise into thin rings

-- 3 tablespoons mint leaves coarsely chopped, divided
+- 3 Tbsp. mint leaves coarsely chopped, divided

 Place scallops on a paper towel-lined plate and pat very dry with additional paper towels.
 Season both sides with 1/4 tsp. salt and 1/4 tsp. pepper total.

 Bring 1 cup water to a boil, covered, in a small pot.
 Add peas and 1/2 tsp. salt; cook until peas are bright green and tender, about 2 minutes for fresh and 4 minutes for frozen.
 Drain peas through a strainer set over a bowl; reserve cooking liquid.